zio/zio/docs/guides/tutorials/build-a-graphql-webservice.md

 In this tutorial, we learned the basic elements of writing GraphQL web services, using the _Caliban_ library.
 Caliban has great documentation, which can be found [here](https://ghostdogpr.github.io/caliban/).
 We can learn more about this project by visiting its website.

-All the source code associated with this article is available through the `master` branch of the [ZIO Quickstart: Building GraphQL Web Service](http://github.com/zio/zio-quickstart-graphql-webservice).
+All the source code associated with this article is available on the [ZIO Quickstart](http://github.com/zio/zio-quickstarts) project.